AliRezaJoodi/8051_Projects/RelayController_RF_ASK_5CH/README.md

 MCU:		AT89S51
 Frequency:     	8MHz (External Crystal)

-Note: This model Used PT2262 for encoder.
-I know, encoding is easy with coding. and When we have a MCU, this is not justified.
-But it was my prototype past years.
 Note: Included schematic and PCB layout with Proteus
 Note: It's a prototype and should get better
+Note: This project used PT2262 for encoder.
+I know, encoding is easy with the IC. and When we have a MCU, this is not justified.
+But it was a prototype.

 ### Folder and Files Description
 It has included: